LINCS-pipelines/pccse/README.md

 [sudo] docker run -d -p 8787:8787 ucbd2k/pccse:v3
 ```

 To start an RStudio session, open a browser and type in the address bar `http://localhost:8787` on Mac or Linux systems when 8787 port is used.
+Use `rstudio` for the user name and password.

 Host URL on Ubuntu and Mac is `localhost`, if accessed locally.
 On Windows, the IP is shown when Docker is launched by double-clicking the Docker Quickstart Terminal icon on desktop, or it can be obtained from the output of `docker-machine ls` in the interactive shell window.

 ---
 ### Execute the processing pipeline

-After entring the rstudio environment, On the "Files" widget in the rstudio, go to "pipeline+process".
+After entering the rstudio environment, on the "Files" tab in the lower right panel in the RStudio, go to "pipeline+input".

 In this folder you can see five files which are the processing pipeline or "pccse_processing.R" a wrapper over the processing pipeline that runs two examples for the P100 and GCP level 2 data, "running_script.R", a bash file that makes necessary changes in the input file, "start.bash", and two input files to execute the processing pipeline.

 To run the examples open "running_script.R" and run the file.
 It generated two backup files for the input files and two processed or level 4 data from the examples in the same folder.

-In the same fashion you can download level 2 data from panorama and put it in the `pipeline+input`, then change the corresponding lines in the "running_script.R" to:
+In the same fashion you can download level 2 data from Panorama:https://panoramaweb.org/labkey/project/LINCS/P100/begin.view and put it in the `pipeline+input`, then change the corresponding lines in the "running_script.R" to:
 ```
 P100processGCTMaster("./pipeline+input/<input P100 file>",log2=FALSE)
 ```